-2.2 menpo.io
+1.2 menpo.io

-2.2.1 Input
+1.2.1 Input

-import image
+import\image

-menpo.io.import\image (filepath, landmark\resolver=<function same\name>, normalise=True) Single image (and associated landmarks) importer.
+menpo.io.import\image (filepath, landmark\resolver=<function same\name>, normalize=None, normalise=None)

+Single image (and associated landmarks) importer.

 If an image file is found at filepath, returns an Image or subclass representing it.
 By default, landmark files sharing the same filename stem will be imported and attached with a group name based on the extension of the landmark file, although this behavior can be customised (see landmark\resolver).
 If the image defines a mask, this mask will be imported.